mgechev/angular2-style-guide/README.md

   }
   ```

-* Do not inject native elements to the controller's constructors.
+* Do not use native elements injected to the controller's constructors with `ElementRef`.

   *Why?*: This way the application will get tightly coupled to the platform and thus won't be able to run independently from it.
 For instance, a web application injecting native DOM elements won't be able to run in WebWorker, nor be rendered on the server-side.